scaffold-eth/scaffold-eth/README.md

 🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `01_deploy_riggedRoll.js` file in `packages/hardhat/deploy`

 ❓ If you're struggling to get the exact same random number as the DiceGame contract, try adding some `console.log()` statements in both contracts to help you track the values.
+These messages will appear in the Hardhat node terminal.

 #### ⚔️ Side Quest

+- [ ] Add a statement to require `address(this).balance >= .002 ether` in your riggedRoll function.
+This will help prevent calling the rollTheDice() function without enough value.
-- [ ] Look for the code to uncomment in `App.jsx` to show a riggedRoll button on the main tab for easier testing.
+- [ ] Uncomment the code in `App.jsx` to show a riggedRoll button and contract balance on the main UI tab.
+Now you can test your function without switching tabs.
 - [ ] Does your riggedRoll function only call rollTheDice() when it's going to be a winning roll?
 What happens when it does call rollTheDice()?
-- [ ] Add a statement to require `address(this).balance >= .002 ether` in your riggedRoll function.
-This will help prevent calling the rollTheDice() function without enough value.

 ---